 Inspire them instead.

-If you get stuck trying to convince people about your ideals, stop yourself immediately.
+If you get stuck trying to convince people about your values, stop yourself immediately.
 It’s easy for people who follow the status quo to take you down because of your differences.
 The key here is to stick to common interests and inspire them through your own personal development.

 Instead of convincing people that they don’t need to keep buying things for instant gratification, show them how peaceful you’ve become by owning less.